thisistaimur/thisistaimur/README.md

 ### Let's Collaborate!

-🌱 Open to collaborations on exciting projects at the intersection of geosciences, physics, and technology.
+🌱 Open to collaborations on exciting projects at the intersection of geosciences, physics, remote sensing and technology.
 💬 Feel free to reach out for discussions, brainstorming, or simply a virtual chat.
 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/taimur-h-khan/)